Alqueraf/instagram-feed-action/README.md

 - To test the puppeteer service, uncomment the line `puppeteerService.getLatestInstagramPostsFromAccount` inside the [PuppeteerService](services/puppeteer.service.js) file and set your instagram account.
 (Optional) Uncomment the lines `headless: false` or `page.screenshot` to view the browser results.
 - Use `node services/puppeteer.service.js` to run the script.
 - Before commiting your changes run `ncc build instagram-feed-action.js --license licenses.txt` to compile your changes.
+Use `NODE_OPTIONS=--openssl-legacy-provider ncc build instagram-feed-action.js --license licenses.txt` if you get a `ERR_OSSL_EVP_UNSUPPORTED` error.